-Chicken will give you some fresh white meat and eggs.
-Meat and eggs are a great source of protein that will keep you and your family healthy.
+The chicken will give you some fresh white meat and eggs.
+Meat and eggs are a great sources of protein that will keep you and your family healthy.

 It is true that rearing chicken might require that you build some structures, but they do not require much space.

 As mentioned before, chickens have very small needs.
 The amount of water, food, and space required allows anyone to do it as long as you have the will to do it.

 How To Choose The Right Chicken Breed For Off-Grid Living

 Before you can start this venture, you will have to consider the breeds that you will get for your homestead.
 There are three main factors that you have to consider.

 First, you should determine the intended purpose of the chicken, the size you prefer, as well as the environment.

 It is important that you get a chicken that will be able to live comfortably and still give you what you need, whether eggs, meat, or even for shows.

 You need to figure out what you want from the chicken you keep: eggs or meat, or both eggs and meat, or chicks.